sakloui/jorban-martysmods.github.io/docs/special-games/fivem.md

 ---

-## **Step 5:** Create or Navigate to the Plugins Directory
+# Navigate to FiveM's Plugins Directory

-Once you have located your FiveM Installation folder, enter the `FiveM Application Data` folder, and create a `plugins` directory, then enter it.
+Once you have located your FiveM Installation folder, enter the `FiveM Application Data` folder, and then into your `plugins` directory.

 ![FiveM appdata Location](../images/fivem/fivem-appdata-location.png)